 Building up the wardrobe

-Not only do you want to be able to wear a variety of styles, but swimwear tends to fade easily because of chemicals in pool water or from rubbing against sand at the beach.
-Switching your suits out frequently will alleviate some of the typical wear-and-tear problems, yet one question still remains: How many are too many?
+Swimwear tends to fade quickly because of chemicals in pool water or from rubbing against sand at the beach, so you also want to be able to wear a range of styles.
+Changing your suits out frequently will help to reduce some of the common wear-and-tear issues, but how many are too many?

-There isn't exactly a magic number for how many swimsuits a woman should own, but generally, you should have at least three swimsuits.
-Just like you have your nice shoes or your nice dress that you only wear for special occasions, you should also have one or two nice swimsuits.
-These are the ones you'll wear to a pool party or an outing with friends and family.
+Although there isn't really a magic number for the minimum amount of swimsuits a woman should own, three suits should be the minimum.
+You should have one or two nice swimsuits, just like you have your nice shoes and your nice dress that you save for special occasions.
+These are the sandals you'll take to a pool party or a family outing.

 Opt for two-piece swimwear

-You get the same amount of coverage, but it's easier to maneuver when you have to slip it on and off really quickly.
-Not only does a two-piece swimsuit provide that added flexibility, but having separate pieces allows you to mix and match.
+Even though you get the same amount of covering, it's simpler to manoeuvre when you need to swiftly slip it on and off.
+A two-piece swimsuit not only offers that extra flexibility, but the different parts also let you mix and match.

 Invest in a good pair of black bottoms